jnchapman101/jnchapman.github.io/_research/published/interestRatesMortalityDecline/main.markdown

 (Previously: Financing Sanitation Infrastructure in Nineteenth-Century England and Wales)

-Accepted at the Journal of Economic History.
+Accepted at the _Journal of Economic History_.

 [Working Paper]({{ site.baseurl }}{% link assets/pdf/sanitation.pdf %})